-J-AIR’s committee of management comprises a team of people who bring a variety of experience to help drive the strategic direction of J-AIR.
+J-AIR’s committee of management (board) comprises a team of people who bring a variety of experience to help drive the strategic direction of J-AIR.

-Sean Meltzer, chairman
+Sean Meltzer, president

 Sean Meltzer is the current chair of J-AIR and has worked with the station since it commenced transmission some seven years ago.
 Sean’s career in television started in the late 1970s and he has worked in the Melbourne television and feature film production industry ever since.
 Sean also started the La Trobe University radio station in 1978 and has provided strategic management and mentoring in the establishment and operations of J-AIR.
 Sean is the former CEO of major post-production company in Port Melbourne Roar Digital and has 30 years of production experience in corporate video and television production.